Predicting speech intelligibility from EEG in a non-linear classification paradigm: Methods

-To compare the performance of our new model, we constructed a baseline based on a state-of-the-art linear decoder, adjusted to the match/mismatch paradigm.
+The decoder baseline is based on a linear decoder \cite{crosse_multivariate_2016, vanthornhout_speech_2018}, but adapted to be trained and evaluated in a match/mismatch paradigm.
 The integration window of the linear decoder is implemented as a convolution over the time dimension and across all EEG channels.
 As the EEG segment and envelope segments are time-aligned, the kernel of the convolution is functionally equivalent to the integration window of a linear decoder.
 After applying the convolution operation, a reconstruction of the stimulus envelope is obtained.
 This reconstructed envelope is compared to both envelope inputs with Pearson correlation.
 As the EEG and envelope input segments have the same length, it is impossible to reconstruct the last envelope samples because no EEG response is present in the selected EEG frame.
 Therefore, the envelope segments are truncated to the length of the reconstructed envelope segment.
 After correlating the reconstructed and presented envelope segments, the correlation coefficients are combined using a sigmoid neuron to make a binary prediction (i.e. does envelope segment 1 or 2 match with the EEG segment?).
 A visual representation of this model can be seen in Figure \ref{fig:structure} (a).
 The kernel size of the convolution was chosen to correspond to the integration window length that produces the highest correlation in linear decoders \cite{vanthornhout_speech_2018}, which is from 0-250ms.
+The decoder baseline model was implemented in Tensorflow (version 2.3.0) \cite{martinabadi_and_tensorflow_2015} with Keras \cite{chollet_francois_keras_2015} module.